 Addiction and Mental Health Treatment in Knoxville

-When you're struggling with addiction, mental health issues, or both, turn to Tennessee Wellness Center for help.
+When you're struggling with drug addiction, mental health issues, or both, turn to Tennessee Wellness Center for help.
 We recognize the intrinsic relationship between mental health and addiction, which is why we employ a whole-person approach to wellness.
 Our family of addiction specialists is dedicated to providing you with the support and tools you need to succeed.